Shyla27/Assemble/README.md

 * Open `localhost:4567 ` in your browser;

  ### Bugs
- I had issues with routing and also testing
+ I had issues with routing and also testing  and opted to not implement DAO and databases\

  ### CONTACT ME
- If you have any Questions please reach out to me via `sheilabernicew@gmail.com`
+ If you have any Questions please reach out to me via `sheilabernicew@gmail.com` or `+254 795 811714`

   ### Tech used
 * Java